-Rainy and humid June is the calm before the summer event storm in Tokyo.
-It’s relatively quiet compared to May’s slew of spring festivals and July, which marks the start of the summer festival and fireworks season.
+Rainy and humid June is the calm before summer’s event storm.
+Tokyo is relatively quiet compared to May’s slew of blooming flowers and July’s fireworks season.
 Still, that doesn’t mean that June doesn’t have its share of events, the best of which we’ve compiled here.

 For the top events in Tokyo throughout the year, check out our complete guide — organized by month.